 The game explores themes of power and belonging in the animal kingdom as well as environmentalism, hubris, technological innovation, and conspiracy in the human world.

 Initially the player starts with very few animals to choose from, earning more through challenges presented in the game's survival mode.
-After a player unlocks a new animal by completing survival or story challenges, the must purchase the animal with SP earned in survival mode.
+After a player unlocks a new animal by completing survival or story challenges, they must purchase the animal with SP earned in survival mode.
 The selection of animals is vast; with over 50 breeds of living and extinct animals to play as.

 They are (in alphabetical order):